 I’ll be honest, I’ve never used coffee in meat before, but boy does it make a HUGE difference .. these coffee rubbed burgers are probably the meatiest tasting burgers I’ve ever made.

-- After the burgers are coated in the rub, place them in the fridge UNCOVERED for 30 minutes.
-This will help the outside of the burgers to get a really nice charred (not burnt) crust on them, yet keep those juices inside.
+- Rest – After the burgers have been coated in the rub, place them in the fridge UNCOVERED to chill for 30 minutes.
+This will help the outside of the burgers get a really nice char on them, yet keep those juices inside.
+Be sure to bring them to room temperature as the grill is heating up – again 20-30 minutes.

 - Cook the burgers using what is known as a Reverse Sear.
 In other words you start the temperature HIGH and end on LOW.
-Start the burgers over a very high heat and high flame (careful) for a few minutes, flip for another few minutes than turn the flame down low until done.
-You can even move the burgers to a side of the grill that isn’t lit using indirect heat.
+Place burgers over a very high heat for a few minutes, turn the flame down to low (if using a grill, simply continue cooking them on indirect heat) until done.

 Don’t forget the toppings:

-ONIONS – While the burgers are cooking, slice a large onion in thick chucks keeping the onion in tact.
-Brush them with a little oil, salt and pepper and cook them alongside the burgers until they caramelize.
+- ONIONS – While the burgers are cooking, slice a large onion in thick chucks keeping the onion in tact.
+Brush the onion slices with a little oil, salt and pepper and cook them alongside the burgers until they caramelize.

-CHEESE – We topped our burgers with a smoked gouda.
+- CHEESE SLICE- We topped our burgers with a slice of smoked gouda.
 Gouda is such a great burger cheese, it melts to perfection, it’s smooth and creamy and smoky.

-BBQ SAUCE – But the icing on the cake (or the sauce on the burger) is the homemade bbq sauce that goes on top!
+- BBQ SAUCE – But the icing on the cake (or the sauce on the burger) is the homemade BBQ sauce that goes on top!
 OH MY!
-The combination of the charred and meaty burger with the sweet caramelized onion, smoky cheese and bbq sauce on top is TRULY EPIC !!!
+The combination of the charred and meaty burger with the sweet caramelized onion, smoky cheese and BBQ sauce on top is TRULY EPIC !!!
+Be sure to have some additional sauce for dunking.

 Coffee enhances and deepens the flavor of meat resulting in a full bodied, meaty flavored, epic burger!